MileHacker Logo

 Postal Services

-U.S. Post Offices exist in most towns along the Obx, including Kitty Hawk, Nags Head, Avon, Hatteras, and Ocracoke.
+U.S. Post Offices exist in the majority of towns along the Obx, including Kitty Hawk, Nags Head, Avon, Hatteras, and Ocracoke.
 You can send postcards, letters, and packages, and purchase stamps.

 Sending Mail